 Less than two miles away, in neighboring Winooski, the Community College of Vermont takes in only $5,340 per student in tuition revenue—barely one-fifth of what flows to UVM.
 State budget policy makes the disparity even worse.
 The community college’s annual allotment of $1,500 per student is less than half what the university receives.

-This approach benefits cheapskate states like Vermont, or Pennsylvania, which spends about $4,300 per student from the public treasury and leaves undergrads to pay an average of $11,400 a year.
+This approach benefits cheapskate states like Vermont, or Pennsylvania, which spends about $4,300 per student from the public treasury and leaves undergrads to pay an average of $11,400 a year in tuition.
 North Carolina, by contrast, spends more than double Pennsylvania—$10,400 per student—and only charges about $5,500 in tuition.
-Total spending in both states is fairly similar.
-One sticks students with most of the bill, the other does not.
+Total spending in both states is fairly similar, but one sticks students with most of their college bill; the other does not.

 In addition to rewarding miserly states and penalizing generous ones, the Warren and Sanders plans would give much more money to four-year students than to two-year students, because four-year tuition is currently much more expensive.
-This is, frankly, the opposite of how good liberals and socialists should think.
-Community college students are more likely to be first-generation collegians from low-income backgrounds; immigrants; and working parents.
+This is, frankly, the opposite of how good liberals and democratic socialists should think.
+Community college students are more likely to be immigrants, working parents, and first-generation collegians from low-income backgrounds.
 Why spend $25,000 on tuition for a UVM freshman with well-off parents and only $5,000 for a single mom working on her associate’s degree at night so she can get a better job?

 Both the parsimonious free community college approach and the much more ambitious and expensive Warren and Sanders strategies have other design flaws.
-They do little to ensure that college is not just free but good.
+They do little to make sure that college is not just free but also good.
 Neither have strong accountability measures to ensure that colleges give students a high-quality learning experience and help them graduate on time.

 There’s a way to achieve all these goals.
 It’s smarter, more politically viable, and, while still representing an enormous new federal investment in college affordability, less expensive.
 Here’s how it would work.

-It starts with cutting out the middle man.
-Instead of grants to states, the federal government should give grants directly to any public—or private non-profit—college that agrees to join a national network of institutions dedicated to providing free, high-quality higher education.
-In exchange for charging $0 in tuition and fees for all students, in-state and out-of-state, participating colleges would receive a direct annual subsidy of $5,000 per full-time equivalent undergraduate student.
-This funding would be in addition to the Pell grant program.
+It starts with cutting out the middleman.
+Instead of grants to states, the federal government should give grants directly to any public—or private nonprofit—college that agrees to join a national network of institutions dedicated to providing free, high-quality higher education.
+In exchange for charging zero tuition and fees for all students, in-state and out-of-state, participating colleges would receive a direct annual subsidy of $5,000 per full-time-equivalent undergraduate student.
+This funding would be in addition to the Pell Grant program.
 Pell-eligible students could use their grants tax-free to defray the costs of books and living expenses.

-$5,000 might not seem like much given news headlines about $70,000 college tuition and six-figure student loan burdens.
-But it’s actually enough money to make college tuition-free for millions of students nationwide, because most public universities and community colleges aren’t nearly that expensive, and many students get scholarships, too
+Five thousand dollars may not seem like much given news headlines about $70,000 college tuition and six-figure student loan burdens.
+But it’s actually enough money to make college tuition-free for millions of students nationwide, because most public universities and community colleges aren’t nearly that expensive, and many students get scholarships.

 Unlike the Warren and Sanders plans, this approach wouldn’t just make open-access colleges free.
-It would make them better, by providing billions of dollars in new funding.
+It would also make them better, by providing billions of dollars in new funding.
 But it shouldn’t stop there.
-To make sure college isn’t just free, but good for the country, colleges that join the network should have to agree to certain conditions:
+To make sure college isn’t just free but is also good for the country, colleges that join the network should have to agree to certain conditions:

 But many colleges would jump at the opportunity.
-If every institution that currently takes in less than $5,000 per student in tuition revenue chose to join the network, the cost to the federal government would be $25 billion per year.
+By my calculations, using publicly available federal data, if every institution that currently takes in less than $5,000 per full-time student in tuition and fee revenue chose to join the network, the cost to the federal government would be $25 billion per year.
 This would be a huge new investment in affordable higher education, but at only one-third the cost of the Sanders plan.
 (Warren’s plan would average $125 billion annually, about half of which would finance debt cancellation.)

-At that level, the network would start with more than 1,000 colleges and universities that currently charge less than $5,000 on average.
-They enroll the full-time equivalent of 4.9 million students and include 820 community colleges, 208 public four-year universities, and 48 private non-profit colleges.
-Another 210 schools, educating nearly a million additional students, charge more than $5,000 but less than $6,000, creating a powerful incentive to raise additional state and private money in order to drop tuition to zero and become eligible for new federal funds.
-Thirty-nine historically black colleges and universities would qualify.
+At that level, the network would start with nearly 1,100 colleges and universities that currently charge less than $5,000 on average.
+They enroll the full-time equivalent of 4.9 million students and include 821 community colleges, 208 public four-year universities, and forty-eight private nonprofit colleges.
+(One of those private nonprofits is Berea College, which perennially tops the Washington Monthly’s liberal arts college rankings.)
+Another 176 schools, educating nearly a million additional students, charge more than $5,000 but less than $6,000, creating a powerful incentive to raise additional state and private money in order to drop tuition to zero and become eligible for new federal funds.
+Forty-one historically black colleges and universities would qualify.

 A smart free college plan would expand the reach and quality of online higher education by allowing colleges in the network to create online programs that could be taken, for credit and free of charge, by students at any other college in the network, regardless of where they live.
 These students would count for enrollment when calculating the federal subsidy, creating strong incentives for colleges to develop high-quality programs that appeal to many students.
 Students, meanwhile, would have access to a wide array of online course offerings, organized in a common portal by the U.S. Department of Education, rather than relying on the online curriculum of any one institution.